 You can use metal skewers or bamboo skewers for these chicken shawarma kabobs.
 My mom has these gorgeous metal skewers she bought over 40 years ago from Greece, so I used them.
 Aren’t they spectacular?

-What to serve with Chicken Shawarma Kabob
+What to serve with Grilled Chicken Shawarma Kabob

 I loved it on flat bread brimming with spicy arugula, creamy avocados, crisp radishes, sweet bell peppers, cucumber tomato salad (shirazi salad) and drizzled with Hidden Valley® Roasted Garlic Ranch dressing.
 It has tremendous garlic flavor paired with the ranch dressing my family has always loved.